dbos-inc/dbos-docs/docs/typescript/tutorials/custom-event-receiver.md

 ---
 sidebar_position: 11
 title: Creating Custom Event Receivers
-description: Learn how to start DBOS workflows and other functions in response to external events
+description: Learn how to start DBOS workflows and other functions in response to external events and data sources
 ---

 In this guide, you'll learn how to make your DBOS application execute in response to external events.